aitschti/scp-streamlink-plugin/README.md

 # StripChatProxied - A Streamlink Plugin

-This is a Streamlink plugin for StripChat that allows you to proxy the playlist files through a local server and decoded the newly added encryption of playlist files.
+This is a Streamlink plugin for StripChat, integrating a proxy for m3u8 playlist file handling.

 ## Installation

 Put the `stripchat_proxied.py` and `stripchat_proxy.py` in your Streamlink plugins directory.

-Additionally, you need a file called `key.txt` in the same directory, containing a working decode key.
-I WILL NOT PROVIDE THIS KEY FOR YOU.
-This plugin will not work without it!
+A file called `key.txt` in the same directory will be created on first run and on retrieving a new key on key changes.
+This reflects a solution to the latest playlist url scrambling by Stripchat in late Augut 2025.

 ## Usage from the command line